 - Resume and Cover Letter: Students are prepared before their internship to develop a resume and cover letter.
 Students are first taught how to make a resume and cover letter by the LSP internship coordinator.
 The student then brings the first draft of their resume and cover letter to the Career Services Office.
 Career Services gives the students additional tips and then also corrections.
 After the student makes adjustments to their resume and cover letter after their visit to the Career Services, the student then meets with the LSP Internship Coordinator one-on-one to finish a final draft.
 This process helps students apply for internships, but is also essential for finding jobs after graduation. - Internship Portfolios: Each student is required to put together an internship portfolio.
 This includes their professional work as an intern, including their weekly journals, capstone project, and weekly reports of experience.
-Students are instructed that their portfolio can be used as a resource for a future job interview or as a reference when working in the field. - Social Media (Facebook): Most LSP students use social media, including Facebook.
+Students are instructed that their portfolio can be used as a resource for a future job interview or as a reference when working in the field. - Professional Conferences: Students are encouraged to be involved in professional organizations.
+The following are examples of student involvement in professional organizations:

+- o 2014: 13 students attended the National Conference for Therapeutic Recreation. - 2014: Eight people attended the local LRPA conference. - 2015: Five students attended the state LRPA conference. - 2015: Five students attended the stat LAPHERD conference. - o 2016: Eight students attended the NIRSA Conference - o 2016: Eight students attended the Gulf Coast Therapeutic Recreation. - 2016: A student attended the Therapeutic Recreation Symposium for the Southwest and received a scholarship for her service within the field. - Social Media (Facebook): Most LSP students use social media, including Facebook.
 In 2015, the LSP began a Facebook page for students and alumni.
 Through Facebook, students and alumni are able to connect and therefore, increase networks.
 In addition, the LSP internship coordinator posts job opportunities on the Facebook page.
 Facebook has shown to be a great avenue to reach out to more students and alumni and increase visibility in the profession. - Professional Credentialing: Students are encouraged throughout their undergraduate studies and after their graduation to obtain sit for national exams and acquire their credentials in their field.

-In addition to services provided to Leisure Studies Program majors by faculty advisors, the University's Office of Career and Professional Development provides an array of services to "all" students irrespective of major (www.gram.edu/student-life/services/career-center).
-With an obvious slant toward upperclassmen, staff from the Office of Career and Professional Development interface with a number of academic departments regarding the services available along with providing support for items such as resume building, etiquette and interviewing skills just to name a few.
+In addition to services provided to Leisure Studies Program majors by faculty advisors, the University's Office of Career Services provides an array of services to "all" students irrespective of major (www.gram.edu/student-life/services/career-center).
+With an obvious slant toward upperclassmen, staff from the Office of Career Services interface with a number of academic departments regarding the services available along with providing support for items such as resume building, etiquette and interviewing skills just to name a few.